 Trapped by the Ice: Shackleton’s Amazing Antarctic Adventure by Michael McCurdy

 This book gives me chills (pun intended)!
-Seriously though it is an incredible book based on the 1914 Shackleton Expedition where a group of men were trapped at sea for 9 months.
+Seriously though it is an incredible book based on real life events!
+The 1914 Shackleton Expedition a group of men were trapped at sea for 9 months.
 There expedition ship, the Endurance was simultaneously trapped and being destroyed by the surrounding ice.
 I am not going to spill the beans on this one but it is a MUST READ!
 It is most appropriate for second grade and up although any Antarctic enthusiast would enjoy this suspenseful adventure!

 Better suited for preschool to 2nd grade this book has beautiful Illustrations and engaging text incorporates rhyming, counting and positional vocabulary.